waveform80/picamera/docs/api_mmalobj.rst

   - Finally, all ports (control, input and output) have parameters (:attr:`~MMALControlPort.params`) which control their operation.

-* Ports can be connected to each other via :class:`MMALConnection`.
-Connections deal with transferring data from output ports to input ports in an orderly fashion.
+* An output port can have a connection to an input port (:class:`MMALConnection`).
+Connections ensure the two ports use compatible formats, and handle transferring data from output ports to input ports in an orderly fashion.
+A port cannot have more than one connection from/to it.

-* Data is passed between ports encapsulated in buffers (:class:`MMALBuffer`).
+* Data is written to / read from ports in buffers (:class:`MMALBuffer`).

   - Buffers belong to a port and can't be passed arbitrarily between ports.